More record highs for S&P 500, Dow on first day of 2022

 Businesses and consumers are also still dealing with supply chain problems and persistently rising inflation that has made a wide range of goods more expensive.
 The rising costs could threaten to crimp consumer spending and weaken economic growth.

-The long list of concerns made for a choppy end to 2021, but didn’t stop the broader market from notching another year of strong gains.
-The S&P 500 finished with a gain of 26.9% in 2021, or a total return of 28.7%, including dividends.
-That’s nearly as much as the benchmark index gained in 2019.
+The long list of concerns made for a choppy end to 2021, but didn’t stop the broader market from delivering strong annual gains for stock investors.

+“Despite all of this growth in omicron virus, the S&P hasn’t been derailed, with the exception of the day after Thanksgiving, when the news first broke,” Frederick said.

+While the strength in technology companies drove the S&P 500 overall higher Monday, the number of stocks in the index that rose were just about even with decliners.

 Investors have several key pieces of economic data to look forward to during the first week of the new year.
 The Institute for Supply Management will give investors an update on the manufacturing sector on Tuesday and the services sector on Thursday.